 While most marketers obviously aim to be customer-centric, the customers themselves often disagree.
-One study showed that only 3% of buyers say that advertising they see is actually relevant to them, while the rest find the majority irrelevant.
+One study showed that only 3% of buyers say that advertising they see is actually relevant to them.
+The rest find the majority irrelevant.
 However, genuinely customer-centric marketing is thoroughly individualistic down to the smallest details.
-Think of Netflix, for example, where no two home pages will ever display the exact same content, as the whole experience is built around each specific user’s preferences.
+Netflix, for example, where no two home pages will ever display the exact same content, as the whole experience is built around each specific user’s preferences.

 First of all you need to know your customer.
-Analytics can provide great historic data, but you also need to do market research to understand and expand your current target audience.
-Make sure your content is written for this specific audience and target your audience groups via Mailchimp, social media or Google Ads.
+Analytics can provide great historic data.
+But you also need to do market research to understand and expand your current target audience.
+Make sure your content is written for this specific audience.
+Target your audience groups via Mailchimp, social media or Google Ads.

-Everyone knows it’s important to “be” on social media as a business by now, and that social media is part of almost everyone’s daily life in some way.
-However, it’s important to not only have a presence on one social media platform, but to coordinate your content across various suitable platforms to be able to reach various types of users.
-Social media is also becoming further integrated into other services and offering consumers additional benefits.
+Everyone knows it’s important to “be” on social media.
+Social media is part of almost everyone’s daily life in some way.
+It’s important to coordinate your content across various suitable platforms to be able to reach various types of users.
+To offer consumers additional benefits Social media has been further integrated into other services.

 What does this mean for my marketing strategy?

-While tried and tested methods (which have worked well in the past) shouldn’t necessarily be rejected just for being “old”, it’s always beneficial to explore what new technologies and ideas are being used in order to stay relevant.
-This doesn’t mean running after every new trend – some will stay and grow in strength while others will disappear again quickly.
+Tried and tested methods (which have worked well in the past) shouldn’t necessarily be rejected just for being “old”.
+It has always been beneficial to explore what new technologies and ideas are being used in order to stay relevant.
+This doesn’t mean running after every new trend – some will grow in strength while others will disappear again quickly.
 The trick is to keep evaluating what you’re doing, and adjusting all the time.
-Your ultimate goal after all should be to reach the people your business is aimed at more effectively – your customers.
+Your ultimate goal, after all, should be to reach the people your business is aimed at more effectively – your customers.